Rewilding project in the Cotswolds

 As the nature around us has been given the space to flourish, our Groundsman Steve and the Calcot team continue their mission to enhance the project further by creating and sustaining this opportunity for a better connection of the wildlife on our doorstep and to encourage our guests to explore and enjoy our wild space.

-We checked in new guests in 2022 - two hives of beautiful Chew Valley bees who have enjoyed the abundance of wild flowers and hedgerow to feed on throughout the summer months on our nature trail surrounding Calcot.
-In September we were absolutely delighted with our first honey harvest - our wonderful bees produced the most delicious Calcot honey....pure autumn gold!
-We're welcoming 2 more hives in May this year....we're buzzing for this years harvest!
+Our five hives of beautiful Chew Valley bees enjoy the abundance of wild flowers and hedgerow to feed on throughout the summer months on our nature trail surrounding Calcot.
+In September we were absolutely delighted with our second honey harvest - our wonderful bees produced the most delicious Calcot honey... pure autumn gold!